CNC Turning Services

 ISO9001: 2015 Certified

-Precision & Excellence: TenX Manufacturing’s CNC Turning Services
+Precision CNC Turning Services

-What is CNC Turning
+What Is CNC Turning?

-CNC turning, or computer numerical control turning, is a machining process used in manufacturing to produce cylindrical components by rotating a workpiece on a lathe while a cutting tool removes material from it.
-This process is highly automated and controlled by computer programs, allowing for precise and efficient production of parts with varying shapes, sizes, and intricacies.
+Computer numerical control (CNC) turning, also known as lathe machining, is a subtractive manufacturing process where a computer-controlled cutting tool removes material from a rotating workpiece to create cylindrical shapes, intricate contours and precise features.
+This process is highly automated and precisely controlled, allowing for consistent and efficient production of parts with varying shapes, sizes and intricacies.

 Additional Resources